boostercloud/booster/README.md

 # Current state and roadmap

-[The roadmap](https://github.com/orgs/boostercloud/projects/2/views/2) is community-driven; the Booster core team actively participates in the community, listening to real users, and prioritizing those issues and ideas that provide the most value for the majority.
+[The roadmap](https://github.com/orgs/boostercloud/projects/2/views/2) is community-driven; the core team actively participates in the Booster community, listening to real users and prioritizing those issues and ideas that provide the most value for the majority.
 So don't hesitate to create issues or leave comments in [Discord](https://discord.gg/k7b4B8CDtT) and tell us about your questions and ideas.

 AWS and Azure integrations are thoroughly tested (with unit and integration tests running automatically before every release), and are currently used in production in projects of all-sized organizations, from startups to massive enterprises.

-It exists experimental support for Kubernetes, but it is not actively supported at the moment.
+Experimental support for Kubernetes exists, but it is not actively supported at the moment.
 If you're interested in Kubernetes support, let us know!

 # The "Booster Way"